KSAH-42/Bnp.Pricer/README.md

 # Black Scholes Calculator

 In this repository, you will find an implementation of a trading options Black Scholes calculator using C# and WPF.
 The purpose of this project is also to explore a different way of using the MVVM pattern.
-This project doesn't really used MVVM, but it is very similar but it is not really MVVM.
+This project doesn't really used MVVM, but it is very similar.
+During my professional experience, I was faced to some scalabilty issues.
+Not issues related to the performance, but scalabilty when the amount of code grows, and we need to add more and more features.

 # Project structure